 4. Provide the department notice of the decedent's death, including any information related to the controlled substances involved, if any.

-This legistlation has enhanced the state's ability to respond quickly and appropriately to control the drug overdose epidemic by providing more rapid, consistent and extensive data.
+This legislation has enhanced the state's ability to respond quickly and appropriately to control the drug overdose epidemic by providing more rapid, consistent and extensive data.

 As part of this new law, coroners will also be required to create an account to access the INSPECT records of a person who has died of a suspected drug overdose.
 An INSPECT report summarizes the controlled substances a patient has been prescribed, the practitioner who prescribed them, and the dispensing pharmacy where the patient obtained them.
 To read more about INSPECT, visit the website and scroll down to the section on Law Enforcement utilizing INSPECT to review the policies regarding coroners and law enforcement.

-If you have questions about the toxicology program, please email email@example.com or contact the Trauma and Injury Prevention Division director, Katie Hokanson, at firstname.lastname@example.org or 317-234-2865.
+If you have questions about the toxicology program, please email firstname.lastname@example.org or contact the Trauma and Injury Prevention Division director, Brian Busching, at BBusching@isdh.in.gov or 317-234-2865.

 The reports below have been created by partners at the Wayne State University Center for Behavioral Health and Justice.